- 1. Market size and clear financial ROI matter

 Efficiency score = ARR year-over-year growth rate + FCF margin of ARR

-However, keep in mind, this is only applicable to companies in the $25 million+ ARR range, as before this milestone the revenue base is too small for the metric to be meaningful.
-The “Rule of 40” is often referenced tha great Cloud companies to have efficiency scores of 40%+.
-This can be equally applied for Healthcare SaaS companies.
-On average Healthcare SaaS companies in our cohort have an efficiency score of 35% compared to companies in EMCLOUD with 50% scores.
+However, keep in mind, this is only applicable to companies in the $30 million+ ARR range, as before this milestone the revenue base is too small for the metric to be meaningful.
+Healthcare SaaS businesses should aim to achieve the “Rule of 40.”
+A metric that growth-stage and public investors use to indicate efficient growth, the Rule of 40 is when the combination of your growth rate and profit margin equal or exceed a 40% overall efficiency score.
+On average, Healthcare SaaS companies in our cohort have an efficiency score of 35% compared to companies in EMCLOUD with 50% scores.

 Over the last two years, public tech-enabled services companies have been valued like software businesses on EV/ Revenue multiples.
 In July 2021, we saw a strong correlation between EV/Rev Run Rate multiples and forward year expected growth with an R² of 0.79, where numbers closer to 1 indicate a stronger correlation.
 As of July 2022, this is no longer the case with an R² of 0.001 and a negative sloped trend line.